 Finding a carer through a home care agency

 All home care agencies are regulated and inspected regularly by the Regulation and Quality Improvement Authority (RQIA).
 This guarantees certain minimum standards of service.
-Home care agencies must also conduct police checks on all employees who will be working with people with disabilities.
+Home care agencies must also conduct AccessNI checks on all employees who will be working with people with disabilities.

 Finding a carer yourself

 Advertising the job